NRGDEAD/Cue2cu2/README.md

 Thus, use at your own risk.
 Feel free to report any bugs; the author might try to fix one or two. ;-)

 ## Installing
-Once you have Python installed, you just download cue2cu2.py and run it.
-Maybe put it somewhere within $PATH if you use it often...?
+Once you have Python installed, you just download cue2cu2.py and run it from the commandline.
+It might be helpful to put it somewhere within $PATH if it's used often.

 ## Usage
 ```